Low-Frequency/hass-alexa-skill/README.md

 ```

 Configure the values shown in the output in your Alexa Skill under the respective sections, execute the three commands shown on the machine you want to use for `cloudflared` and you're almost done.
 All that is left is activating your Skill in the Alexa app on your phone.

+# Additional Notes

+The public endpoint that will be created for Cloudflare will have two access policies.
+One that is used by your Lambda functions and one meant for accessing the instance in a browser.
+The browser access will be secured by a OTP, which is sent by mail.
+You can restrict the web access to your instance to specific mail addresses and/or countries by specifying them in the respective variables in [terraform.tfvars](terraform.tfvars).

+The access for your Lambda functions will always be restricted to the region you deploy the functions in.
+Additionally this access is restricted to services that know your service token, which is also created automatically.
+To make it more secure, this access token is not part of any output, so it is only known to Terraform and your Lambda function.
+However if you need it later on, you can get the value from the app configuration in the AWS console.
+It is stored in `AWS Systems Manager > Parameter Store`.

+By default the service token is only valid for one year, so you will have to rotate that token when it expires.